 Researchers report that doing simple cardio exercises like brisk walking or light jogging is effective at burning fat.

-Some people find their fitness tracker as one helpful tool for tracking daily activity level and keeping them motivated in working towards both exercise and weight loss goals.
+Some people find their fitness tracker as one helpful tool for tracking daily activity levels and keeping them motivated in working towards both exercise and weight loss goals.